 Trusted Suppliers and Sutlers (click on the vendor’s name..websites are provided when knowN]

 S&S Sutler (Tim Sheads) – period correct equipment including clothing, tentage, canteens, etc.

 Regimental Quartermaster (Campaigner Gear Only) – some of their suppliers have changed, so check with an NR member before purchasing.

-Missouri Boot and Shoe – a widely recognized source for good period bootees (custom produced for a comfortable fit)
+Missouri Boot and Shoe – a widely-recognized good source for good period bootees (custom produced for a comfortable fit), leathers, knapsacks, etc.

 Dirty Billy Hats – caps, hats, and period civilian shirts